 I used a welding clamp to secure the metal on top of the side rails.
 (This is based on my prior measurements.)
 Using the bottom polyurethane bushing as a guide I marked the center of the metal.

-Remove the metal stock and drill a 1 1/4 inch size hole.
-The new top transmission bushing lip should fit through the new opening.
+Remove the metal stock and drill a 1 1/4 inch size hole. (start small and keep going bigger).
+The new top transmission bushing lip should fit through the new opening. (photographs below).

-Realign the metal stock to the transmission mounts.
+Realign the metal stock to the exact same position on the modified transmission mount.
 Make sure the holes are centered.
-Secure with weldersÕ clamps and weld.
+Secure with welders clamps and weld.
 If you don't have a welder take it to a welding facility.
 This plate needs to be secured properly.

 Assemble and test fit all components of the modified transmission mount.